merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 and microscopic levels.

 This is when value noise (not to be confused with [Perlin noise](http://www.noisemachine.com/talk1/)) comes into play.
-The steps described below let us generate a more natural-looking terrain:
+The steps described below let us create a more natural-looking terrain from the random one we just generated:

 1. Sample *n* regular subsets of pixels (where subset *n* contains every *2<sup>n</sup>*-th pixel)